zopefoundation/grokui.admin/src/grokui/admin/README.txt

 Bugs, Caveats and Ways to Get Help
 ==================================

-The Grok admin UI was developed basically during a Google Summer of Code project.
+The Grok admin UI has been refactored during the Cologne Neanderthal Sprint II, in september 2009.

-It is still full of bugs.
+As a matter of fact, it is still under development and improvement.
+Please, report any misbehavior or bug.

 For bugreports use: